 Besides its search engine, the company’s other platforms have also positively reshaped the ways in which we function – for no direct fee.
 YouTube has transformed the music, television and advertising industries, putting a new, democratic spin on the idea of celebrity.
-It is now introducing a console-free cloud-gaming platform.
+It recently introduced a console-free cloud-gaming platform.
 Google’s APIs for Android has allowed people to develop their own apps and utilize them to grow revenue.
-Gmail, Chrome, Google Maps and Google Photos have over 2 billion users combined, with Google Drive surpassing 800 million.
+Gmail, Chrome, Google Maps and Google Photos have way over 2 billion users combined, with Google Drive closing in on 1 billion users itself.
 Just building and maintaining data centers to support such platforms costs upwards of $10 billion, but the company enables free use of every product.
 It has created scores and scores of free, useful tools that have altered the way humans exist day to day.

 Together with Facebook, Google controls nearly 70% of the market in digital advertising; with its DFP (DoubleClick for Publishers), the company commands the infrastructure on which the majority of advertisements are managed.
 There are more than 2.9 million companies that use one or more of Google’s marketing services.
-After Google Search, the second largest search engine is Google-owned YouTube).
+After Google Search, the second largest search engine is Google-owned YouTube.
 Because of this, it’s the company’s way or the highway.
 Hence, the US antitrust lawsuit against the tech giant.
 Additionally, a critic was fired from a Google-funded think tank after publicly supporting the European Commission’s decision to fine Google for abusing its market power.